srinathsai/Building-SpringBoot-MicroServices/README.md

   - Remember all these 3 springboot server.ports in application.properties must be different because being different servers allows us to run them simultaneously.
   - Check your logic of your api requesting methods using postMan for GET requests if you designed any or check for records in 3 databases for POST requests if you designed any.
   - Once the logic of all your api request methods are correct, now we can explore all the features of the Microservices which are as below :

+### Implementation of Microservices features :-
+  #### a) Load Balancing using Spring Service Registry :
+    Initially a seperate Springboot project with spring-cloud-starter-netflix-eureka-server dependency is imported and made as parent module and remaining above modules as child modules in project structure of IntellijIdea.
+After this you need to add the same dependency to all the microservices and configure respective application properties with a common property that is "eureka.instance.client.serverUrl.defaultZone=http://localhost:8761/eureka/" (The spring service registry will be on default 8761 port ).
+After this is done run all the microservices simultaneously.
+And go to the url given in appliations.properties files in a web browser, after few seconds you will be able to see which Microservices are running on which ports with names that were mentioned in application.properties files.
+I have made department-service a jar copy with different server port and all the microservices that are running will be shown in this interface .